AlessandroAnnini/agent-loop/README.md

 | **confluence**        | Query Atlassian Confluence Cloud via REST API (read-only)       |
 | **home_assistant**    | Control and query devices in your Home Assistant setup          |

+See [Creating Tools Guide](CREATING_TOOLS.md) for instructions on how to create your own tools.

 ---

 ## Installation